 Why do I need an Ultrasound?

-Achilles tendon injuries are important to indentify as the Achilles helps us perform a very important activity of daily living, which is walking.
+Achilles tendon injuries are important to identify as the Achilles helps us perform a very important activity of daily living, which is walking.
 The severity of the tear is graded from 1- 4, which the physician will most likely get you to rate if they suspect an Achilles tendon injury during their assessment.
-A diagnostic ultrasound will be ordered so the doctor will be able to get a visualization of the tendon and see the severity of the damages.
+A diagnostic ultrasound will be ordered at Accurate Imaging diagnostics, so the doctor will be able to get a visualization of the tendon and see the severity of the damages.
 An experienced sonographer will be performing the ultrasound.
-Please come to your appointment wearing loose fitting clothing as you may be asked to lift your pant leg up in order to expose the entire Achilles tendon.
+Please come to your appointment wearing loose-fitting clothing as you may be asked to lift your pant leg up in order to expose the entire Achilles tendon.
 As well, you will be asked to remove any jewellery that may be in the way of the ultrasound.
 The appointment will take approximately 30 minutes.
 Please arrive early so you give yourself enough time to check in with the front receptionist.